Fresh Meadows, Queens: Klein Farm

 Fresh Meadows was home to Klein Farm, the last surviving commercial farm in New York City, located on 73rd Avenue between 194th and 195th Streets.
 Adam Klein, from Brooklyn, bought the Voorhis farm in the 1890s.
 Klein bought the 200-acre plot of land for $18 per acre.
 The family sold portions of the land over time, but kept the two acres surrounding the farm house.
 His son, Charles Klein, was born on the farm and operated it after his father's death in 1954 at age 89.
 By the early 1990s, John Klein Sr. ran the farm as well as two larger farms, one in Riverhead and one in upstate New York.
 The family had received many offers over the years to buy the land in Fresh Meadows.
 In 1991, the family declined an offer from the owner of a local pizza store, who wanted to buy the property in order to convert the family's home into a country-style restaurant.
 John Klein Jr., the great-grandson of Adam Klein, was running the farm by the late 1990s.

-The farm gradually become unprofitable, and in 2001, John Klein Sr. signed a contract to sell the two-acre property to Flushing-based developer Audrey Realty, who wanted to build 22 two-family homes on the site.
+The farm gradually became unprofitable, and in 2001, John Klein Sr. signed a contract to sell the two-acre property to Flushing-based developer Audrey Realty, who wanted to build 22 two-family homes on the site.
 The farm's last day open was November 21, 2001.
 Many in the community were opposed to the proposed sale, including the Fresh Meadows Tenants Association, the West Cunningham Park Civic Association, the Flushing Heights Civic Association, the Hillcrest Estates Civic Association, the Utopia Estates Civic Association, and the Utopia Park Civic Association.
 The community later learned that the developer was owned by the family of Tommy Huang, whose permits to restore the landmark RKO Keith's Theater in Flushing were revoked when he destroyed its lobby.
 Huang had also admitted to failing to report a spill of 10,000 gallons of heating oil from an underground tank into the soil beneath the RKO Keith's Theater in 1999.
 John Klein Sr. completed the sale to Huang for $4.3 million in late 2003.